Vstorion/UNet-in-weizmann_horse/README.md

 - 18 August 2022: upload, and this might be the final version If nothing unexpected

 ## Hint
-There might be a promblem that resultes in a wrong UNet model being downloaded.So you need click and open the `./best_UNet.pth` to download.(I am so sorry for that)
+There might be a promblem that resultes in a wrong UNet model being downloaded.So you need click and open the `./best_UNet.pth` to download,then replace the original one.

-There might be a promblem that resultes in a wrong UNet model being downloaded.So you need click and open the `./best_UNet.pth` to download.(I am so sorry for that)
+There might be a promblem that resultes in a wrong UNet model being downloaded.So you need click and open the `./best_UNet.pth` to download,then replace the original one.

-There might be a promblem that resultes in a wrong UNet model being downloaded.So you need click and open the `./best_UNet.pth` to download.(I am so sorry for that)
+There might be a promblem that resultes in a wrong UNet model being downloaded.So you need click and open the `./best_UNet.pth` to download,then replace the original one.

+(I am so sorry for that)

 ## Version
 The code has been tested on Python 3.9 and PyTorch 1.11.0.